ward-dc/EvMac/README.md

 2. Go to your downloads.
 3. Drag it to your desktop
 4. Right click and press 'Open'.
-5. A pop up will apear this is because ev.io is not a know MacOS publisher.
+5. A pop up will apear.
+This is because ev.io is not a know MacOS publisher.
 6. Click 'open'.